aspatti1257/CellLineAnalyzer/README.md

   best, the results will be nonsensical, at worst, it will error when attempting to create a proper machine learning model.

-- This program also requires installation of the following packages: scipy, numpy, pandas, joblib, sklearn Make sure all of these packages are installed for python 3.6.
+- This program also requires installation of the following packages: scipy, numpy, pandas, joblib, sklearn, psutil Make sure all of these packages are installed for python 3.6.
 If you don't have them, you can install them with pip from the command line:
   `pip install PACKAGE_NAME` where PACKAGE_NAME is scipy, sklearn, etc.